DigitalArcPlatform/documentation/docs/publishSite/basics/index.md

 2. Each item should have its own unique filename.
    - We like `YYYY-MM-DD-ItemNo` (so the 4th item collected on May 15, 2022, would be `2022-05-15-004`)
 3. Each item will have its own information file in the `_items` folder (2022-05-15-004.md) and a photo in the `/assets/items/` folder (2022-05-15-004.jpg or 2022-05-15-004.png).
   - The file for each item in the `_items` folder has a bunch of information about each item in the first few lines.
 Each line has a field type (e.g. `author`), and then a colon, and then the info that goes in that field surrounded by double quotes (`author: "Drew H"`).
-You can get more information about what goes in these item fields in the [Metadata: Line by Line](https://community-archive.kalanicraig.com/docs#metadata-line-by-line) section of the [Theme Docs](https://community-archive.kalanicraig.com/docs).
+You can get more information about what goes in these item fields in the [Metadata: Line by Line]({{ site.baseurl }}/postEvent/metadata/) section of this documentation.

 ## Step 5
 {: .subheadline }